the1lab/1lab/src/1Lab/HLevel/Closure.lagda.md

 For the common case of proving that a composite type built out of pieces with a known h-level has that same h-level, we can apply the helpers above very uniformly.
-So uniformly, in fact, that Agda's instance resolution mechanism can do it for us.
+So uniformly, in fact, that the instance resolution mechanism can do it for us.
 However, since `is-hlevel`{.Agda}
-is a _recursive_ definition which unfolds depending on the level, we must introduce a record wrapper around this type which prevents recursion.
-Otherwise we could not expect Agda to find instances in scope.
+is a _recursive_ definition which unfolds depending on the level, we must introduce a record wrapper around this type so that we have a neutral name to attach instances to.

 ```agda
 record H-Level {ℓ} (T : Type ℓ) (n : Nat) : Type ℓ where